appuio/docs/services/webserver/70_advanced_deployments.rst

       script:
         ...

-The first line specifies a hidden job and will not be executed by Gitlab CI (as it is prefixed by a period).
+The first line specifies a hidden job and will not be executed by GitLab CI (as it is prefixed by a period).
 The second part of the first line - ``&yarn`` specifically - defines a YAML anchor.
 This anchor can later be used to refer to this template and include in any number of other jobs.

 Lines 11 and 16 are used to refer to our ``&yarn`` anchor using ``<<: *yarn``.
 The ``<<:`` directive will merge all children from the template into the *test* and *compile* jobs.
 Everything we have explicitly defined in those jobs will overwrite what is defined in the template (e.g. if we had a *script* directive in the job as well as in the template)